reframejs/reframe/docs/overview.template.md

 !MENU_LINK /../../
 !MENU_ORDER 10

-Reframe renders your React views on the server, and/or in the browser, and/or statically.
+Reframe renders your React components on the server, and/or in the browser, and/or statically.
 It helps you create static websites, universal React apps, SPAs, and other types of apps.
 Reframe is designed so that it doesn't lock you in.

-This overview presents what Reframe is, how it's different from other web frameworks, and the scope of the Reframe project.

 # Overview